liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/01-upgrading-6.2-themes-to-7.1-intro.markdown

-In this tutorial, you'll upgrade the Lunar Resort theme developed in the Liferay Portal 6.2 [Developing a Liferay Theme](/docs/6-2/tutorials/-/knowledge_base/t/developing-a-liferay-theme) Learning Path to @product-ver@ using the [Liferay JS Theme Toolkit](https://github.com/liferay/liferay-js-themes-toolkit/tree/master/packages).
+In this tutorial, you'll upgrade the Lunar Resort theme developed in the Liferay Portal 6.2 [Developing a Liferay Theme](/docs/6-2/tutorials/-/knowledge_base/t/developing-a-liferay-theme) Learning Path to @sharepoint-ver@ using the [Liferay JS Theme Toolkit](https://github.com/liferay/liferay-js-themes-toolkit/tree/master/packages).
 The Lunar Resort theme is similar to many Liferay Portal 6.2 themes, as it extends the [`_styled` theme](https://github.com/liferay/liferay-portal/tree/6.2.x/portal-web/docroot/html/themes/_styled), adds configurable settings, and incorporates a responsive design that leverages